 LIMIT VALUES FOR EFFECTIVE HEAT TRANSFER

-Everything above the heater, including underlay, overlay and final floor finish need to be in the limits set below.
+Everything above the heater, including underlay, overlay and final floor finish needs to be within the limits set below.
 If the manufacturer of the wood flooring states that it must be used in conjunction with an underlay, the underlay must be no more than 3mm – 6mm thick and breathable.